ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/timespinner/setup_en.md

 ## General Concept

-The timespinner Randomizer loads Timespinner.exe from the same folder, and alters its state in memory to allow for randomization of the items.
+The Timespinner Randomizer loads Timespinner.exe from the same folder, and alters its state in memory to allow for randomization of the items.

 ## Installation Procedures